 Q: Does Ollama support the OpenAI tool-calling API natively?

-A: This is sampling stochasticity at work.
-At temperature 0.7, the model may reach a probability fork where “I’ll call” (prose) and {"tool_calls" (JSON) are both plausible next tokens.
-Set temperature=0 for deterministic, structured tool-call output, or use grammar constraints to rule out the prose path entirely.
+A: Sampling stochasticity.
+At higher temperatures the model reaches a fork where “I’ll call” (prose) and {"tool_calls" (JSON) are both plausible next tokens.
+Set temperature=0, or constrain the output via --jinja / Ollama’s format, to rule out the prose path.